Types of eczema

 • Intensely itchy skin

-• Skin flaking off, leaving a scaly or rough-textured appearance to the skin surface
+• Skin flaking off, leaving a scaly or rough-textured appearance on the skin surface

 • Blotchy or red appearance of the skin